Oren Yiftachel: Scholarship

 Yiftachel's works develop critical perspectives of space and power; minorities and public policy; 'ethnocratic' societies and land regimes.
 His early scholarship in urban and planning studies focused on Australian metropolitan planning and its impact on 'urban social sustainability'.
 He later developed a theory of the 'dark side' of urban planning and has contributed to opening up planning theory to critical theory in general, and to issues of identity, colonization and space in particular.

 In recent years he has developed a theory of gray space and 'displaceability' as underlining condition of new urban regimes and citizenship.
 In parallel, he developed with colleagues a model of 'doing the just city' as a theoretical and professional alternative.
 In political geography, his work formulated the concept of 'ethnocratic' regimes, which has generated debates in ethnic and racial studies, regime theories and research in Israel/Palestine.
 His comparative work has focused on comparatively analyzing spatial policy towards minorities in a range of 'ethnocratic' states and cities, most particularly Australia, Sri Lanka, Estonia, Cyprus, Bosnia, Northern Ireland and South Africa.
-Yiftachel has worked on the political and legal geography of indigenous peoples, focusing on Bedouins in Israel/Palestine in a comparative framework, and developed concepts such as 'gray spacing', 'mtrozenship' and 'urban displaceability'.
+Yiftachel has worked on the political and legal geography of indigenous peoples, focusing on Bedouins in Israel/Palestine in a comparative framework, and developed concepts such as 'gray spacing', 'metrozenship' and 'urban displaceability'.

 In a series of books and articles, Yiftachel explores comparatively the types of regimes that typically develop under condition of ethnic conflict.
 In this framework, he conceptualizes the Israeli regime as an ethnocracy, promoting a dominant project of 'ethnicization' throughout Israel/Palestine, in which ethnicity dominates citizenship.
-He documents the various practices of this project, and the manner in which it has constructed ethno-class identities and stratified citizenship through the process of expansion, development, projects of Judaisation and politicization in the different regions of Israel/Palestine.
+He documents the various practices of this project, and the manner in which it has constructed ethno-class identities and stratified citizenship through the process of expansion, development, projects of Judaization and politicization in the different regions of Israel/Palestine.
 His model traces the nature of the Zionist project, taking into account the historical circumstances spawning Jewish 'colonization of refugees'.
 His early work also focused on the tension between liberal and ethnocratic-religious components of the Israeli regime, and on the privileged status given European over Eastern Jews established during the settlement project, but also the recent closing of the gaps through on-going colonization of Palestinian lands.